 (Favorite Film Discoveries series 2011)

 Satire about the youth revolution succeeding and putting a President in place who is a younger, urban version of Lonesome Rhodes, only more adept at manipulating The Game.
 As a matter of fact, he makes the career politicians look like amateurs.
 Implausible government takeover?
 Hell, try mathematically impossible.
-If 52% of the USA is ‘under 25’ as we're told, only half of those at best ( or roughly 26%) would be able to vote even if the age is lowered to 14 as it is in the film.
-Therefore, even if we assume that they vote unanimously, Christopher Jones’ Max Frost still wouldn't have enough votes to win even a threeway race (minimum 34%)!
-The 24 year old singing idol Frost also seems way too sexist to inspire complete unity, even by the standards of the era.
+We're told early on that 52% of the USA is ‘under 25’.
+Still, even if the voting age is lowered to 14, that still excludes those 13 and under, which would have to be at least half of that "52%"--26% of the country's population remains at best, right?
+Therefore, even if we assume that those aged 14-24 vote for him unanimously, Christopher Jones’ Max Frost still wouldn't have enough votes to win even a three-way race (which would require a minimum of 33.34%.
+The 24 year old singing idol Frost also comes across as way too sexist to inspire complete unity, even by the standards of the era.

-Okay, so there’s plenty here that is out of the realm of possibility, which means it ain’t quite DR. STRANGELOVE.
+Okay, so there’s plenty here that is out of the realm of possibility, which means that this satire ain’t exactly DR. STRANGELOVE.
 WILD IN THE STREETS still has its moments, with more thought provoking elements than you‘d expect in a film by AIP.
 For example, check out the uncanny foreshadowing of Kent State.
 Jones, who should have had a bigger career, is much more charismatic than his character.
 Look for a young Richard Pryor, Kevin Coughlin, Millie Perkins, and Hal Holbrook channeling JFK as the candidate seeking the “youth vote“ and getting far more than he bargains for.